jeesmon/notes/README.md

 # notes
-A repo to save technical docs, gists. bookmarks, etc.
+A repo to save technical docs, gists, bookmarks, etc.